Uninett/daas-apps/genomics/sparkcaller/README.md

 dataset.
 These datasets can be obtained [here](http://www.bioplanet.com/gcat) by clicking 'Start Test' and creating a test.

+Each data point is an average of three runs using the same settings.

 ![HaplotypeCaller benchmarking large dataset](img/haplotypecaller_large.png "")
 ![HaplotypeCaller benchmarking small dataset](img/haplotypecaller_small.png "")